American Ninja Warrior's Matt Iseman | Louder With Crowder

 Yeah, exactly.

-And it's tough to like going afterwards and be like, homework.
+And it's tough going afterwards.

 Yeah.

-Yeah, right, right, right.
+Right, right, right.

-Okay, real quick, before I let you go, is there something coming?
+But, okay, real quick, before I let you go, is there something coming?

-I know Ninja Warrior's over.
+I know Ninja Warrior is over.

 It's coming back, right?

-Ninja Warrior's coming back.
+Ninja Warrior is coming back.

 We're picked up for a season eight.

-It looks like we're going to do a spinoff show on Esquire, a team Ninja Warrior.
+It looks like we're going to do a spin-off show on Esquire, a team Ninja Warrior.

-I'm also on Hallmark Home and Family, their lifestyle show, so I'm on this Friday.
+I'm also on Hallmark Home and Family, their lifestyle show.

 It's unscripted.

-Good Day LA.
-Just a lifestyle show, but it's honestly one of the most fun things I've done.
+But it's honestly one of the most fun things I've done.

-It's the Hallmark Channel.
+It's the Hallmark channel.

 Okay.

-Very, very wholesome.
+Very, very wholesome, very fun.

 You know, a little for a lot of the hardcore comedy fans.